Mutagen-Modding/Synthesis/docs/Installation.md

 - `.NET Runtime` -> Enables you to you run existing .NET programs (such as the Synthesis UI)
 - `.NET SDK` -> Enables you to compile code

-While the `.NET Runtime` is also required, Microsoft itself will prompt you to install this when trying to start the Synthesis UI if it is missing.
-This installation step relates to installing the SDK, which is different.
-The SDK is what allows Synthesis to compile patchers in order to run them, among other things.
+Some users get confused and just install the `.NET Runtime`.
+The `Runtime` is required, but Microsoft itself will prompt you to install this when trying to start the Synthesis UI, if it is missing.

+Be sure to install the `SDK`; The `Runtime` alone is not enough.

 ## Download Synthesis UI
 To download Synthesis itself, go is the GitHub release section